maplibre/maplibre-native/platform/ios/MapLibre.docc/Info.plist_Keys.md

 If it is required by the tileserver you use, set the API key to be used by all instances of ``MLNMapView`` in the current application.

-As an alternative, you can use ``MLNSettings.accessToken`` to set a token in code.
+As an alternative, you can use ``MLNSettings/accessToken`` to set a token in code.

 ## MLNAccuracyAuthorizationDescription